-If you’ve made the decision to use Capture One Pro as your RAW converter and editor of choice, then Phase One offers a couple of methods to buy into it.
+If you’ve made the decision to use Capture One Pro as your RAW converter and editor of choice, then Capture One offers a couple of methods to buy into it.
 You can either opt for the traditional perpetual license model or pay for a subscription.

 Although there’s an argument to keep to the perpetual license for the long-term.
 Bear in mind that that long-term saving is based on benefitting from a full 12 months’ use of the initial license; in reality you could have bought a perpetual license in October, so you could have just one month before feeling compelled (and having to pay) to upgrade.

 Service updates are free for the full version and are mainly about bug fixes, though occasional new features and support for new cameras will be added during the year.
 Should you want to benefit from major new features, as well as gain support in terms of RAW file compatibility and lens correction profiles for new models, then you will have to upgrade.

 Let’s say you purchased a license on, or soon after, the launch day of the latest version, usually at the end of November, and you want to upgrade.
 (If you bought a license for the older version during November, speak to Capture One to see if they’ll upgrade you FOC.
 They might).
 As of December 05, 2019, that will cost around $199/£199 (Single User updating from version 9, 10, or 11), or $159/£159 from version 12.

 So, for anywhere between 13-24 months, the price will be around $460/£460 upgrading from version 12, or $499/£499 from earlier versions (9,10, or 11).

 Annual pre-paid subscriptions